AgentGhost/ShareMe/README.md

 </h1>

 <p align="center">
-  An app for quickly searching and sharing songs.
+  An app for quickly searching and sharing songs with your church group.
+You no longer have to retype their titles over and over again.
 </p>

 <p align="center">